-\$1,000 or less 10% of added prize money

-\$1,001 to \$2,000 9% of added prize money

-\$2,001 to \$4,000 8% of added prize money
+\$2,000 to \$4,000 8% of added prize money

 \$4,001 to \$6,000 7% of added prize money

 \$6,001 to \$8,000 6% of added prize money

 \$8,001 and over 5% of added prize money

 - a.
 Approval fees for special events shall be fifteen percent (15%) of the added prize money. - b.
-Approval fee for PRCA co-sanctioned rodeos shall be five hundred dollars USD (\$500 USD) and a PRCA/CPRA Committee Fee of two percent (2%) of total committee PRCA prize money to a maximum of one thousand dollars (\$1,000). - 9.
+Approval fee for PRCA co-sanctioned rodeos shall be five hundred dollars USD (\$500 USD) - c.
+The maximum approval fees a committee may pay is: - i.
+For full rodeos, a maximum of \$7,000 - ii.
+For special event with only 1 event, a maximum of \$5,000 - iii.
+For a special event with more than 1 event, a maximum of \$8,000 - 9.
 No single or special event will be approved by the CPRA Board of Directors if it conflicts with or will draw contestants away from a performance of a CPRA Rodeo. - 10.
 Rodeo and special event applications for approval and ground rules must be received by the Association office one hundred and twenty (120) days prior to the rodeo, after which time a ten percent (10%) penalty on approval fees will be assessed.
 No approvals will be accepted less than sixty (60) days prior to any event. - 11.
 The insurance certificate naming the CPRA and the PRCA, if seeking co-sanctioning, as an additional named insured must be received by the Association office sixty (60) days prior to the rodeo, after which time a five hundred-dollar (\$500) fine will apply. - 12.
-A rodeo committee, with the approval of the Rodeo Administrator and the event representative at the time of rodeo approval or at the time of entry closing, may utilize back-to-back, same performance.
+A rodeo committee, with the approval of the Director of Rodeo and the event representative at the time of rodeo approval or at the time of entry closing, may utilize back-to-back, same performance.
 In this instance, two sections of the event in question (at least 20 minutes apart) will be required for each performance utilizing back-to-back, same performance.
 If this option is approved, it must be used.
-Numbers to be set by rodeo committee, event representative and Rodeo Administrator. - 13.
-Slack must be held within the dates the rodeo is approved for, unless it is an open date with no other CPRA sanctioned rodeo scheduled, unless otherwise approved by the Board of Directors.
+Numbers to be set by rodeo committee, event representative and Director of Rodeo.

-- 14. A minimum of ten (10) contestants for each performance of a rodeo will be set for the position draw, before a slack can be scheduled in the three (3) major riding events. - 15.
+- 13. Slack must be held within the dates the rodeo is approved for, unless it is an open date with no other CPRA sanctioned rodeo scheduled, unless otherwise approved by the Board of Directors. - 14.
+A maximum of twelve (12) rough stock contestants may be bucked in each section, if not completing the event in its entirety during a performance of a rodeo and will be set for the position draw.
+This is mandatory before a slack can be scheduled in the three (3) major rough stock events. - 15.
 Unless special approval is given when application is submitted for approval, no entries will be limited in the steer riding.
 A minimum of six (6) entries will be placed in the performance before a slack can be scheduled. - 16.
-In the timed events only, committees and stock contractors must set the performances with a minimum of ten (10) contestants and a maximum of twelve (12) contestants per performance unless otherwise approved by a timed event director.
+In the timed events only, committees and stock contractors must set the performances with a maximum of twelve (12) contestants per performance per section unless otherwise approved by a timed event.
+The rule does not apply if the committee plans to run the entire event in its entirety during the rodeo or slack performance.